 Special Study Opportunities

 The Centennial Honors College provides academically talented and motivated undergraduate students an enriched academic curriculum and opportunities for leadership, professional development, and service learning.
-The program includes 44 academic majors or areas of study from four colleges, as well as special pre-professional honors options such as the Pre-Law Honors minor and Pre- Engineering.
+The program includes 52 academic majors or areas of study from four colleges, as well as special pre-professional honors options such as the Pre-Law Honors minor and Pre- Engineering.
 Within General Education, honors students are provided a curriculum of special General Honors tutorials, colloquia, seminars, and independent research.
 Within departments, students are offered in-course honors experiences, seminars, recitals, and internship opportunities.
-For more information about honors curricula see the Centennial Honors College page of the catalog or visit the Centennial Honors College website at wiu.edu/Honors.
+For more information about the Centennial Honors College, please see the Centennial Honors College page of the catalog or visit the Centennial Honors College website at wiu.edu/Honors.

 Cost: Western Illinois University guarantees a four-year rate for tuition, fees, and room and board for new undergraduate students entering the University.
 All new undergraduate students, full- and part-time, are automatically included in the plan.
 The per-hour rate for tuition and fees will be fixed for a four-year period along with room and board rates as long as the student maintains continuous enrollment.
 If a student’s major is recognized as requiring more than four years to complete, the guaranteed rate will be extended to cover the expected time for degree completion.
 Each year the University’s Board of Trustees sets new rates for the entering class.
 If a fee is added and approved by the Board, such as funding a new student service, the fee will apply to all students when implemented.
 For more information on the Cost Guarantee, please contact the Office of Admissions, located in Sherman Hall 115, telephone (309) 298-3157.

-Bachelor of Arts in General Studies Degree Program: The Bachelor of Arts in General Studies degree program is a non-traditional approach to undergraduate education without a traditional major.
+Bachelor of Arts in General Studies Degree Program: The Bachelor of Arts in General Studies degree program is a highly flexible approach to undergraduate education without a traditional major.
 The program is designed for students who are place-bound by work and/or family responsibilities.
 The fully online degree program permits maximum transfer of credit, as well as credit earned for individually selected courses, prior learning portfolios, and proficiency examinations.
 Those students unable to attend classes on the WIU campuses in Macomb or the Quad Cities may enroll in online courses or coursework offered at extension sites throughout west-central and northern Illinois and southeast Iowa.
 For more information on the Bachelor of Arts in General Studies degree program, please see Bachelor of Arts in General Studies degree program information.

 Interdisciplinary Studies Degree Program: The Interdisciplinary Studies Degree Program allows students to design and pursue individualized programs of study in areas that are not otherwise available at the University, or to complete one of four concentrations—Renewable Energy and Biofuels Technology; Renewable Energy and Wind Technology; Renewable Energy Policy, Planning and Management; or Youth Development.
 Students enrolled in the Interdisciplinary Studies Degree Program receive either the Bachelor of Arts or Bachelor of Science degree, depending on the program and the requirements of the University General Education Curriculum.
-See Interdisciplinary Studies Degree Program, please view the Interdisciplinary Studies Degree website.
+For additional information on the Interdisciplinary Studies Degree Program, please view the Interdisciplinary Studies Degree website.